oracle-devrel/technology-engineering/data-platform/data-science-and-ml/oracle-graph-for-data-science/README.md

 # Oracle Graph for Data Science

-This page is covering Oracle Graph analytics for data science projects.
+This page is covering Oracle Graph analytics for Data Science projects.

 Graph databases, part of Oracle’s converged database offering, eliminate the need to set up a separate database and move data.
 Analysts and developers can perform fraud detection in banking, find connections and link to data, and improve traceability in smart manufacturing, all while gaining enterprise-grade security, ease of data ingestion, and strong support for data workloads.